-As the SC hears the Aadhaar case, Ajay Bhushan Pandey is happy that fundamental issues such as privacy and data security are now part of the national agenda.
+The Supreme Court urged the govt to delay Aadhaar linking to non-social schemes until it delivers a verdict.
+UIDAI CEO Ajay Bhushan Pandey had said he was happy that issues like data security are now part of the national agenda.

 New Delhi: Attempts are made from all around the world almost every day to hack into the Aadhaar unique identification system but none have been successful so far, the CEO of the Unique Identification Authority of India (UIDAI), Ajay Bhushan Pandey, has revealed.